Enjoy this low impact, heart pumping, brain work fun routine to get the heart rate up! Chair Yoga Fitness with Gail

 - Muscular dystrophy.
 Using yoga in the early stages of muscular dystrophy can help return some physical functions.
 The practice of Pranayam yoga helped one teen regain many of his abilities lost to muscular dystrophy.
 Learn more in this article.

 - Scoliosis.
 Yoga can straighten the curvature of the spine associated with scoliosis.
-Find out how this yogi cured her scoliosis and continues to help others as well.
+Find out how this yogi helped her scoliosis and continues to help others as well.

 - Chronic bronchitis.
 An exercise that does not elevate respiration, yet increases oxygen levels in the body is ideal for treating chronic bronchitis.
 Luckily, yoga can do this, as well as aerate the lungs and provide energy.